-DWWA Judge Profile: Heather Dougherty - Decanter
+DWWA judge profile: Heather Dougherty - Decanter

 Heather Dougherty

-Following a ten year stint in the travel technology business, where wine appreciation was strictly recreational, Heather Dougherty began studying for the WSET Diploma in Wine & Spirits and realised her future career lay in wine.
-Studies complete, she set up Red White & Rosé in 2006, specializing in fun, informative wine events for consumers, corporates and the wine trade.
+Heather Dougherty is an experienced and skilled wine communicator who found her true calling after a 10-year stint in the travel business.

-Heather is a committed francophile, except in matters of rugby, and is always happy exploring the classic (and the less well known) wines of France.
-Champagne and sparkling wines are a continuing passion, and she was one of three UK finalists for the European Champagne Ambassador competition in 2015 and holds the Champagne Master Level qualification from the Wine Scholar Guild.
+A committed Francophile (except in matters of rugby), she is never happier than when exploring the classic (and less well-known) regions of France.
+Champagne and sparkling wines are a continuing passion and she is the current UK Champagne Ambassador as well as a certified educator for both the Rhône and Rioja.
+She is a past Chairman of the Association of Wine Educators, member of the Circle of Wine Writers and an experienced wine judge.

-She is a regular judge at major competitions and writes a regular wine column for The Surrey Advertiser, for which she was shortlisted for the Louis Roederer International Wine Writing Awards in 2012.

 Follow Heather on Twitter @wineandwords